 Climate change is a serious global threat.
 A January 10 report by the U.S. National Oceanic and Atmospheric Administration (NOAA) stated that 2021 held the record for deadly and costly climate disasters.
 Twenty extreme weather events caused 688 deaths and left damage worth more than $145 billion.

-According to NPR, in the Paris agreement of nations, the United States pledged to cut its harmful carbon emissions by 2030 to achieve 50 to 52 percent of its 2005 emission levels.
+According to NPR, in the Paris Agreement of Nations, the United States pledged to cut its harmful carbon emissions by 2030 to achieve 50 to 52 percent of its 2005 emission levels.
 This is only part of having net-zero carbon emissions by 2050.

 Sustainable Indoor Temperature Control